Fraser River: Course

 The Fraser then flows past Maple Ridge, Pitt Meadows, Port Coquitlam, and north Surrey.
 It turns southwest again just east of New Westminster, where it splits into the North Arm, which is the southern boundary of the City of Vancouver, and the South Arm, which divides the City of Richmond from the City of Delta to the south.
 Richmond is on the largest island in the Fraser, Lulu Island and also on Sea Island, which is the location of Vancouver International Airport, where the Middle Arm branches off to the south from the North Arm.
 The far eastern end of Lulu Island is named Queensborough and is part of the City of New Westminster.
 Also in the lowermost Fraser, among other smaller islands, is Annacis Island, an important industrial and port area, which lies to the southeast of the eastern end of Lulu Island.
 Other notable islands in the lower Fraser are Barnston Island, Matsqui Island, Nicomen Island and Sea Bird Island.
 Other islands lie on the outer side of the estuary, most notably Westham Island, a wildfowl preserve, and Iona Island, the location of the main sewage plant for the City of Vancouver.

-After 100 kilometres (about 60 mi), the Fraser forms a delta where it empties into the Strait of Georgia between the mainland and Vancouver Island.
-The lands south of the City of Vancouver, including the cities of Richmond and Delta, sit on the flat flood plain.
+The Fraser's delta empties into the Strait of Georgia between the mainland and Vancouver Island; the lands south of the City of Vancouver, including the cities of Richmond and Delta, sit on the flat flood plain.
 The islands of the delta include Iona Island, Sea Island, Lulu Island, Annacis Island, and a number of smaller islands.
 While the vast majority of the river's drainage basin lies within British Columbia, a small portion in the drainage basin lies across the international border in Washington in the United States, namely the upper reaches of the tributary Chilliwack and Sumas rivers.
 Most of lowland Whatcom County, Washington is part of the Fraser Lowland and was formed also by sediment deposited from the Fraser, though most of the county is not in the Fraser drainage basin.

 Similar to the Columbia River Gorge east of Portland, Oregon, the Fraser exploits a topographic cleft between two mountain ranges separating a more continental climate (in this case, that of the British Columbia Interior) from a milder climate near the coast.
 When an Arctic high-pressure area moves into the British Columbia Interior and a relatively low-pressure area builds over the general Puget Sound and Strait of Georgia region, the cold Arctic air accelerates southwest through the Fraser Canyon.
 These outflow winds can gust up to 60 to 80 mph and have at times exceeded 100 mph.
 Such winds frequently reach Bellingham and the San Juan Islands, gaining strength over the open water of the Strait of Juan de Fuca.